-These represent receivables in respect of a recurring fee earned for rendering management and c) Murabaha with investee companies
+These represent receivables in respect of a recurring fee earned for rendering management and administrative services to the investee companies and investment holding companies.
+Management fees are recognised as and when services are rendered.

 These represent receivables from investee companies in respect of expenses incurred on behalf of the investee companies and are carried at amortised cost.